-Over the course of over 19 years as a physio, working with everyone from teenagers, to stressed-out lawyers, to stay-at-home parents, to Special Forces soldiers, to athletes, to world champions, to centenarians – I’ve learned that there are some basic principles that underpin all our health.
+Over the course of 20+ years as a physio, working with everyone from teenagers, to stressed-out lawyers, to stay-at-home parents, to Special Forces soldiers, to athletes, to world champions, to centenarians – I’ve learned that there are some basic principles that underpin all our health.
 And when we ignore them, we are much more likely to get sick or injured.
 This is why I created the Health & Performance Pyramid, which looks not only at your joints and muscles, but also more holistically at your overall health, as this impacts on your ability to heal and to get back to full strength and function.

 The importance of this came home to me in 2014 when I went on the holiday of a lifetime (for a tennis geek like me!) – a trip to Croatia, to train with Goran Ivanisevic himself at his academy.
 Before the trip, however, I was in the middle of trying to relocate my physio practice, as the lease on our old place was ending and I was desperately trying to find a new and bigger space for my expanding therapy team.
 I had spent months working and arguing with lawyers and planning officers, and I was pretty stressed-out, not looking after myself as I usually do.
 I was being inconsistent about drinking enough water, drinking too much coffee, eating on the run too often, and generally burning the candle at both ends – but I was really looking forward to my holiday!